 Our goal is to help position you for success by equipping you with both the technical skills and managerial skills to manage resources, lead teams, and apply solutions to organizational challenges.
-In addition to your core curriculum of MSM studies, you will also have the opportunity to specialize in Human Resources Management, Global Management, Leadership, Project Management or Operations Management.
+In addition to your core curriculum of MSM studies, you will also have the opportunity to specialize in Human Resources Management, Leadership, or Project Management.

 - Human Resources Management

 - Project Management

 MSM degree candidates know that an advanced education will provide the tools necessary to succeed in today’s fast-paced, technologically driven, and complex organizations.

 All MSM students gain practical management skills, such as: